Krishsh93/ctrl-hack/README.md

 - **Conversational AI** for general medical queries
 - **Document-based Question Answering (RAG)** for uploaded PDFs
 - **Speech-based interactions** for accessibility
+- **Separate login for doctors and patients**, ensuring role-based access
+- **Hemorrhage analysis** for medical imaging
+- **Real-time health monitoring via smartwatch (To be implemented)**

 ## Features

+### 🔹 User Authentication & Role-Based Access
+- **Separate login for doctors and patients**
+- Doctors can view and manage patient records
+- Patients can access medical history and consult doctors

 ### 🔹 Conversational AI for Medical Queries
 - Users can interact with a **text-based chatbot** to ask medical-related questions.